ctb123za/carlos.prank/index.md

 Zoe: "None of that please!
 A comment a single man would probably make such as yourself"

 Calros: "Are you alwyas this sassy?
-I'm wondering something though."
+I'll roll out the red carpet but it has teeth!"

 Zoe: "Put me down this instant before you do something silly!"

 Carlos: "Sure, you'll probably be fine if you land on your butt anyway"

 Zoe: "I beg your pardon?"

+Carlos: "I'm just saying you got a cute behind that's all"

+Zoe: "Thanks But, I mean, This isn't helping any!"

 Carlos: "Are you having fun yet?
 Houston, you are clear for landing in 3....2.....1!"